-In the period prior to achieving Independence for Malaya, the question of citizenship for the Chinese and Indians was an important issue and Daniel Jayaratinam went on a mission on this.
-He moved from estate to estate with likeminded co-warkers and they filled in the citizenship application forms for people for free.
-After independence, citizenship continued to be a major point of concern and debate among those whose families had migrated from China and the Indian sub-continent.
-He dedicated himself to encouraging members of the Indian community to become naturalised and toke up citizenship.
+In the period prior to achieving Independence for Malaya, the question of citizenship for the Chinese and Indians was an Important issue and Daniel Jayaratham went on a mission on this.
+He moved from estate to estate with likeminded coworkers and they filled in the citizenship application forms for people for free.
+After Independence, citizenship continued to be a major point of concern and debate among those those families had migrated from Chine and the Indian sub-continent.
+He dedicated himself to encouraging members of the Indian community to become naturalised and take up citizenship.

-During the communist threat, he become involved in the Good Citizens Committee which had been formed as an initiative to win over the hearts and minds of the Chinese against communism.
+During the communist threat, he became involved in the Good Citizens Committee which had been formed as an initiative to win over the hearts and minds of the Chinese against communism.
 The committees were set up to instill patriotism among the Chinese residents.
-One of his tasks was to serve as an examiner on the Malay proficiency of citizenship candidates.
-He made good friends with those In the Chinese community, including members of the MCA and office-bearers, who were in the Good Citizens Committee.
+One of his tasks was to serve as an examiner on the Malay proficiency of citizenship. cai the inc offic Citi candidates.
+He made good friends with those in the Chinese community, including members of the MCA and affice-bearers, who were in the Good Citizens Committee.